Francesco Denisi

 59 Rivoli, Paris

-About me: I'm a postdoc in algebraic geometry at the Institut de Mathématiques de Jussieu-Paris Rive Gauche (IMJ-PRG), and my mentor is Olivier Debarre.
+About me: I'm a postdoc in algebraic geometry at the Universität des Saarlandes, and my mentor is Vladimir Lazić.
+Before I was a postdoc at the Institut de Mathématiques de Jussieu (IMJ-PRG), and I was mentored by Olivier Debarre, and funded by the ERC Synergy Grant HyperK.
 I obtained my PhD in mathematics at the Université de Lorraine, under the supervision of Gianluca Pacienza and Giovanni Mongardi.
-I obtained my Master's degree (in mathematics) at the Università degli Studi di Milano, under the supervision of Paolo Stellari.
-Even before, I obtained my Bachelor's degree at the Università della Calabria, under the supervision of Francesco Polizzi.
+I obtained my Master's degree in mathematics at the Università degli Studi di Milano, under the supervision of Paolo Stellari.
+Even before, I obtained my Bachelor's degree in mathematics at the Università della Calabria, under the supervision of Francesco Polizzi.

 This is the bow tie I wore on the day of my PhD defense.